-The Boeing C17 aircraft operated by the Royal Air Force are supported by Boeing.
-Specific ground support equipment used on the C17 is the subject of a contact between Didsbury and Boeing.
+The Boeing C17 aircraft operated by the Royal Air Force are supported by Boeing and specific ground support equipment used on the C17 is the subject of a contact between Didsbury and Boeing.
 Under this arrangement, Didsbury provides full second line support, maintaining and certifying certain lifting equipment.

 The Hoist Universal Weapons (HUW) has been in service with both the Royal Navy and the Royal Air Force for many years.
 Didsbury proposed that support costs could be reduced and user availability improved by the company assuming responsibility for managing the assets and operating a full availability contract.

 Every product received by Didsbury Engineeringis subject to the following maintenance procedure: